 You will need to apply a considerable amount of force.
-V8 and V6 engines are harder to turn over than V6 and 4-cylinder engines.
+V8 and V6 engines are harder to turn over than 4-cylinder engines.

-Also, as the various cylinders reach the Top Dead Center (TDC), turning the crankshaft will get harder than easier once past the TDC.
+Also, as the various cylinders reach the Top Dead Center (TDC), turning the crankshaft will get harder then easier once past the TDC.

 If your crankshaft doesn’t turn, you will likely have a mechanical problem, such as a broken timing chain, bent valves, bad bearings, etc.